jcsirot/JenGen/README.md

 Install maven, then compile and start the web service with:

 	$ git clone https://github.com/jcsirot/jenkins-plugin-generator.git
-	$ mvn -C jenkins-plugin-generator exec
+	$ mvn -f jenkins-plugin-generator exec

-The webservice starts on `localhost:9000`.
+The webservice starts on `localhost:9090`.

 ### Roadmap